 Round 3: Sl st in next ch-4 sp, ch 4 (counts as tr), [1 tr, ch 3, 2 tr] in same ch-4 sp, ch 3, *[2 tr, ch 3, 2 tr] in next ch-4 sp, ch 3, rep from * 4 more times, join in beg ch 4 — 12 ch-3 loops.

 Round 4: Sl st in next tr, *[2 sc, p, 2 sc] in next ch-3 sp, ch 7, skip next ch-3 sp, rep from * 5 more times, join in 1st sc — 6 ch-8 sp.

 Round 5: *Ch 3, p, ch 3, [1 sc, 1 hdc, 2 dc, 1 tr, tr-p, 1 tr, 2 dc, 1 hdc, 1 sc] in next ch-7 sp, rep from * 5 more times, Sl st around beg ch 3 — 12 p points.

 Fasten off and weave in ends.

-Wrap a flat piece of Styrofoam or thick cardboard with wax paper and tape to secure.
-Using straight pins, pin the snowflakes right side down onto the Styrofoam/cardboard, making sure to straighten each point.
+For best results, block snowflakes after finishing.
+Pin the snowflakes right-side down onto a blocking mat, making sure to straighten each snowflake point.
 Using a small paintbrush, apply a thin coat of fabric stiffener over the snowflakes.
 Let sit until dry or as long as directed on the stiffening product.
 Once dry, sew a piece of thread through the top of each snowflake and knot the thread to create a loop.